Preconditioned Flow Matching: Experimental Details

 \subsection{MNIST}

-We evaluate our preconditioning strategy on MNIST using a two-stage approach in the latent space of a VAE.
+We evaluate preconditioned flow matching on MNIST dataset.
+All MNIST experiments are performed in the latent space of a trained VAE.
 This VAE consisted of a deep ResNet-based architecture with group normalization, SiLU activations, and was trained using a combination of MSE and perceptual loss.
 The encoder and decoder consist of multiple downsampling and upsampling ResBlocks, with a latent dimensionality of 64.
-Training uses cosine learning rate decay, KL regularization with low $\beta = 0.05$.
+VAE training used cosine learning rate decay, KL regularization with low $\beta = 0.05$.
+Generated latent samples are decoded back to image space using the VAE decoder for evaluation.